 Vicki Cheal - Ski Expert"One of my favourite ski areas after working a season there as a beginner.
-Great wide runs, superb views of the lake coming back to 1850, cruisy runs with plenty for everyone.
+Courchevel has great wide runs, superb views of the lake coming back to 1850, cruisy runs with plenty for everyone.
 Fantastic shopping in 1850, ski in and out of the villages as far down as La Tania and Le Praz.
 The ice rink and torchlit descents, give something for everyone, not forgetting ski access to the 3 Valleys.
 Fantastic for boarders and skiers"

 SKI AREA OVERVIEW